How Do You Treat PCOS Acne?

 Acne is a fairly common occurrence as we go through puberty.
 The hormonal changes that occur in the body during this stage of life are considered the prime culprits of causing the acne.
 But, what if similar hormonal changes continue beyond puberty and make your acne persistent and worse?
 Polycystic Ovarian Syndrome or PCOS is a common hormonal issue that concerns Indian women.
-In addition, PCOS acne are commonly seen symptom in women, who may struggle to deal with this along with the other symptoms of PCOS.
-Objective treatment under medical supervision can help keep the pimples formed due to PCOS under control.
+In addition, PCOS acne is commonly seen symptom in women, who may struggle to deal with this along with the other symptoms of PCOS.

 Acne due to PCOS is a common manifestation among women who suffer from this medical condition.
 PCOS is characterized by the presence of high levels of the male hormone, androgen.
 This hormone causes excessive hair growth and progressive acne that can even become cystic in nature.
 High blood sugar levels also contribute to the increased incidence of acne in women with PCOS.